nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Adds a task to the TaskBoss<br>
 Format: `add n/TASK_NAME [i/INFO] [sd/START_DATE] [ed/END_DATE] [c/CATEGORY] [p/PRIORITY_LEVEL]`

-> * Date can be written in any format whether using slashes, dashes, or natural language  <br>
+> * Date can be written in any format whether using slashes, dashes, or natural language.  <br>
-> * Time should be in 24-hour clock format or 12 hour format with AM or PM next to it, i.e `hr:min <PM/AM>` <br>
+> * Time should be in 24-hour clock format or 12 hour format with AM or PM next to it, i.e `hr:min <PM/AM>`. <br>
 > * Priority level is either `1` (low priority), `2` (medium priority) or `3` (high priority).
 > * Order of optional parameters does not matter.
 > * All fields are optional except TASK_NAME.